 ET Adventure holds a unique place in Universal theme park history.
-It is the last remaining opening-day attraction at Universal Studios Florida, having operated continuously since 1990 — a remarkable 35-year run that speaks to its timeless appeal.
+It is one of the original opening-day attractions at Universal Studios Florida, having operated continuously since 1990 — a long run that speaks to its enduring appeal.
 The gentle bicycle ride through Elliott's neighbourhood, past the police blockade, across the moon, and onto ET's home planet of the Green Planet is a masterpiece of classic dark ride design.
-With Universal Studios Bedford being built from the ground up, fans are wondering whether ET could finally make the journey across the Atlantic.
+With Universal United Kingdom Resort being built from the ground up, fans are wondering whether ET could finally make the journey across the Atlantic.

 The ride previously operated at Universal Studios Hollywood and Universal Studios Japan, though both versions have since been replaced.
 This makes Universal Studios Florida's version the sole survivor — a fact that increases its cult status but also raises questions about Universal's commitment to the IP.
 Some fans fear ET Adventure's days in Orlando may be numbered as the park undergoes periodic refreshes.
 Bedford could serve as both a new home for the concept and a guarantee of its survival.